EvolBioInf/macle/README.md

 ```
 #produces a series of values for sliding windows of size 10000 and step 1000
-dnalc seq.fa -w 10000
+macle seq.fa -w 10000
 #produces a series of values for non-overlapping windows (k=w) of size 10000
-dnalc seq.fa -w 10000 -k 10000
+macle seq.fa -w 10000 -k 10000
 #produces a value for each query
-dnalc seq.fa -f queries.txt
+macle seq.fa -f queries.txt
 ```

 ### FASTA vs index file
-Raw sequence data can either be piped into dnalc, or passed as a file.
-However, instead of raw sequence data, dnalc also accepts an index to that sequence as input.
+Raw sequence data can either be piped into macle, or passed as a file.
+However, instead of raw sequence data, macle also accepts an index to that sequence as input.
 Working with such a pre-computed index can speed up the analysis of long sequences by orders of magnitude.
-An index file is obtained by calling dnalc with the `-s` flag and piping the output into a file: `dnalc seq.fa -s > seq.idx`.
+An index file is obtained by calling macle with the `-s` flag and piping the output into a file: `macle seq.fa -s > seq.idx`.

-Load an index file by using the `-i` flag; so if a file `seq.fa` was transformed into the index `seq.idx`, use `dnalc -i seq.idx` instead of `dnalc seq.fa`, everything else stays the same.
-In fact, whenever dnalc is applied to a FASTA file, internally the index structure is calculated on the fly and thrown away after the analysis.
+Load an index file by using the `-i` flag; so if a file `seq.fa` was transformed into the index `seq.idx`, use `macle -i seq.idx` instead of `macle seq.fa`, everything else stays the same.
+In fact, whenever macle is applied to a FASTA file, internally the index structure is calculated on the fly and thrown away after the analysis.

-To inspect an index file, use `dnalc -i someindex.idx -l`.
+To inspect an index file, use `macle -i someindex.idx -l`.
 This returns a list of all sequences indexed, in the same order as in the input file.
 This also lists the possible arguments for the `-n` parameter.